-When it comes to peace of mind for your home, a smart smoke detector is one of the best and easiest connected purchases you can make.
+When it comes to peace of mind for your home, buying of of the best smart smoke detectors is one of the easiest connected purchases you can make.

 Smart smoke detectors and alarms are a bit like smart thermostats and smart lightbulbs.
 Sure, there have been dumb versions of these everyday, essential devices for years and, sure they still do a perfectly adequate job.